-The Polygon400 Dynamic Spatial Illuminator (DSI), produced by our partner company Mightex Systems, implements Digital Light Processor (DLP) technology from Texas Instruments into an elegant and fairly priced instrument.
+The Polygon400 Dynamic Spatial Illuminator (DSI), developed and produced by our partner company Mightex Systems, implements Digital Light Processor (DLP) technology from Texas Instruments into an elegant and fairly priced instrument.
 This technology is the perfect solution for patterned illumination, typically used for

 • Structured Illumination